 SCU Online Graduate Certificate in Mental Health Nursing

 The Graduate Certificate in Mental Health Nursing from Southern Cross University is a foundation course for becoming a mental health specialist.
 Choose 4 subjects out of 6 from the masters program.
 After completion, you may choose to continue studying.
 Another 4 subjects gets you a Graduate Diploma of Mental Health Nursing or another 8 will earn you a Master of Mental Health Nursing.
 Both the grad dip and masters allow you to apply to be an accredited mental health nurse.
 The 100% online course is available to Registered Nurses (Division 1) with access to mental health nursing practice.

-One of Australia's most popular postgraduate courses for nurses is the online Graduate Diploma in Mental Health Nursing.
-By completing an accredited postgraduate diploma, you upgrade your skills and strategies for managing patients suffering from mental illness.
-As well, you gain eligibility to be recognised as a qualified mental health nurse.
+One of Australia's most popular postgrad courses for registered nurses is the online Graduate Diploma in Mental Health Nursing.
+The program allows RNs to upgrade their skills and strategies for managing mentally ill patients.

 As a Registered Nurse, you have the opportunity to become a mental health nurse with an accredited Masters in Mental Health Nursing online.
 You'll need access to a mental health nursing practice or practitioners while studying.

 A masters program is an expanded version of a Graduate Diploma of Mental Health Nursing.
 Students complete an extra 4 subjects.
 An accelerated masters takes 2 years of part-time study compared to 16 months for a grad dip.